 This is a weird thought I had at the traffic lights this morning as I contemplated my journey to Wolverhampton.
 I had just driven quite a way down the Stafford Road, through about six roundabouts, managed to survive without accident or trauma, yet I suddenly realised that I had no conscious memory of that part of the journey.

 Why didn’t I remember it and why didn’t I crash the car?
 This wasn’t the first time I’d had forgotten part of a journey.
+But the last time I was involved in a car accident, I fully recall the bills a personal injury attorney fresno had handed me.

 I’ve just learnt that it is a ‘thing’.
 The ‘thing’ is called Highway Hypnosis.